-A poll conducted recently by the Child Exploitation and Online Protection Centre showed that around 80% of children ages 5-15 in the UK are regularly online every day.
+A poll conducted recently by the Child Exploitation and Online Protection Centre showed that around 80% of children aged 5-15 in the UK are regularly online every day.
 With the myriad of technological gadgets available, as well as software to go with them, there are more ways for children to access the internet and more things for them to do once they get there.
-“Most research says children shouldn’t have more than two hours of screen time per day,” explains mum and journalist Pamela Whitby, “but this is hard to achieve.”
+“Most research says children shouldn’t have more than two hours of screen time per day,” explains mum and journalist Pamela Whitby, author of Your Child Safe Online: a parents guide to the internet, Facebook, mobile phones and other new media, “but this is hard to achieve.”
 Screen time includes mobile phones and television sets as well as computers, so it’s likely most that children regularly exceed these two hours.
 And it’s what children do in those two hours – and who they meet – that parents don’t always know about.

 “The main concern for parents about children using the internet is safety,” she says.
 “You’ve got to be aware of what your children are doing online, even at school.”
 It’s not uncommon for young students to have passwords to managed learning websites at school, or play online games at home.
 “They’ll go on the internet to find games,” Pamela explains.
 Young children are just learning about what the internet can do, and aren’t necessarily aware of what search terms and websites can bring unreliable, scam-driven results.
 An OFCOM poll reports that 61% of parents for the 5-15 age group don’t have adequate online filters or parental controls in place.